Transfer-Function Approach to Substrate-Enhanced Diffraction Tomography: Experimental validation

-The technique was further validated experimentally on a fixed \textit{C. elegans} placed on a silver mirror and immersed in water ($\epsilon_{\mathrm{m}}=1.80$).
-Detailed information and additional breast cancer cell results are shown in Supplemental Material~\cite{SM4TFrIDT}.
-The experiment used a reflection-mode LED microscope with a 10$\times$/0.28NA objective [Fig.~\ref{fig:Celegans}(a)].
+The technique was validated experimentally using a reflection-mode LED microscope with a 10$\times$/0.28NA objective [Fig.~\ref{fig:Celegans}(a)].
 Illumination was provided by a 25-LED array, relayed by a 4$f$ system to the objective’s back focal plane, generating plane waves with NAs of 0.14 and 0.28.
-Each LED emitted at 632 nm (20 nm bandwidth), and the resulting intensities were recorded on a camera (2.74~$\mu$m pixel size), as shown in the inset of Fig.~\ref{fig:Celegans}(a).
+Each LED emitted at 632 nm or 515 nm (20 nm bandwidth), and the resulting intensities were recorded by a camera (2.74~$\mu$m pixel size), as shown in the inset of Fig.~\ref{fig:Celegans}(a).

+The setup was first validated using two-layer resolution targets and 3D randomly distributed beads (Supplement 1), demonstrating that FS and BS provide identical axial resolution and the same twofold lateral resolution enhancement relative to normal incidence, yielding an overall threefold increase in accessible bandwidth compared with the transmission geometry.